 Today in Tedium: If you break it down, life is but a series of constant ceremonies.
 Chicken dinners.
 Going to a place of worship (if you have one).
 Winning an award.
 Graduating from college.
 Birthday parties.
 Funerals.
 And of course, ceremonies to celebrate new structures, from buildings to bridges.
 Often, these events are celebrated in very specific ways that highlight ritual—if you’re graduating high school, you might wear a cap and mortar; if you’re turning 21, you might go to the bar.
+(Granted, over the last year, you might have done both of those things in front of a webcam in your house.)
 In the case of building openings, a ribbon might be ceremonially cut, perhaps with a comically huge pair of scissors.
 This is a common phenomenon, but it’s worth asking: Why?
 Today’s Tedium tries to figure out why giant scissors are all the rage at ribbon cutting ceremonies. — Ernie @ Tedium

 “Shears and scissors are not novel, nor can they be classed among the inventions of later centuries.
 They have been used from time immemorial, and ancient mythology informs us of their existence by tradition.”

 — A passage from the September 1886 edition of The American Mail and Export Journal, discussing the history of scissors.
 The origin of the scissor is believed to be during the Bronze Age, with examples dating back more than 3,000 years.
 (The 1886 piece suggests that scissors were found in Egyptian tombs, but then again, it’s 1886.)
 These scissors tended to be of a single piece, and were connected by a flexible piece of bronze—effectively, a spring.
 The more modern form of scissors, made of two pieces and connected by a screw or similar device, were reportedly first used in ancient Rome, China, Japan, and Korea.